samslee77/fritter-backend/README.md

 **Returns**

 - A success message
-- An object(list) with other user objects(usernames, etc.) of the users that are following the current user
+- A list of other user objects(usernames, etc.) of the users that are following the current user

 **Throws**